-This was my Hungarian tomato soup recipe in the simplest version that I invite you to try and taste because it is delicious.
+This is my Hungarian tomato soup recipe in the simplest version that I invite you to try and taste because it is delicious.

 Serving the Soup

 I recommend serving hot tomato soup with a tablespoon of sour cream and possibly chopped chives on top; it gives it an extra flavour.
 Usually, children prefer the sweeter version, and then you can add another tablespoon of sugar; you will see that they will be delighted.

-Try my Hungarian tomato soup recipe; you will see that it is delicious, and I recommend you to choose other soup recipes from our blog, such as:
+Try my Hungarian tomato soup recipe; you will see that it is delicious, and I recommend you choose other soup recipes from our blog, such as: